MicrosoftDocs/architecture-center/docs/example-scenario/gitops-aks/gitops-blueprint-aks-content.md

 - Use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) to estimate costs.

 - AKS offers free cluster management.
-Billing is isolated to the compute, storage, and networking resources AKS uses to host nodes.
+Costs are limited to the compute, storage, and networking resources AKS uses to host nodes.
 Refer to [Azure Virtual Machine](https://azure.microsoft.com/pricing/details/virtual-machines/) or [Azure Container Instances](https://azure.microsoft.com/pricing/details/container-instances/) pricing to review specific pricing details for each compute service.

 - GitHub offers a free service, but to use advanced security-related features like code owners or required reviewers, you need the **Team** plan.
 For more information, see the [GitHub pricing page](https://github.com/pricing).